Commit451/fetch/README.md

   url "https://yourproject.glitch.me"
 }
 ```
-We recommend moving the username, password, and url out of the project itself and into a `gradle.properties` file in your Gradle HOME directory.
+We recommend moving the username, password, and url out of the project itself and into a `gradle.properties` file in your Gradle `HOME` directory.

 ## Limitataions
 glitch.com limits you to a max of 128 MB of files.
 You can check how many you are using by visiting `https://yourprojectname.glitch.me/data`

 ## Extras
 Some extra commands.
 Beware!
-- https://yourprojectname.glitch.me/data - returns the amount of MB you are using
+- GET https://yourprojectname.glitch.me/data - returns the amount of MB you are using
-- https://yourprojectname.glitch.me/nuke - removes all artifacts.
+- POST https://yourprojectname.glitch.me/nuke - removes all artifacts.
 EVERYTHING

 Made with [glitch.com](https://glitch.com/)
 -----------------